at*mineer

 • Special Conversion Rules can be used to convert custom documentaiton entries into forms that Atomineer can recognise and process.

-• Pre-processing - You can write a Visual Studio Macro in Visual Studio that can read and process the comment text before Atomineer attempts to parse it.
+• Pre-processing - You can write a Visual Studio Extension that can read and process the comment text before Atomineer attempts to parse it.
 This gives you full control to convert any machine-parseable comment format into a form that Atomineer can convert.
-Example Macro code is supplied below, and in many cases very little work will be required to modify this code to suit your old comment style.
+Example code is supplied below, and in many cases very little work will be required to modify this code to suit your old comment style.

 • In addition, you can help Atomineer to parse bespoke typedefs and #define macros by applying Regular Expression replacements to the code that Atomineer as it parses.